mmacdonald86/saturn/README.md

 2. Create an instance of `FeatureEngine`.

 3. Create instances of specific models (which take the `FeatureEngine` object as an argument).
-   These specific model objects handle special input ('tags' in the case of a "catalog model";
+   These specific model objects handle special input ("tags" in the case of a "catalog model";
    additional arguments other than the common features; any other special needs) and output of the models.